jeffcore/ethereum-starter-project/README.md

 6. run $ docker-compose up truffle
 7. connect to truffle container $ docker attach truffle
 8. while inside the truffle container run $ truffle init
+9. while inside the truffle container run $ npm install
-9. exit truffle container
+10. exit truffle container
-10. on local machine cd to dapp directory and delete truffle-config.js
+11. on local machine cd to dapp directory and delete truffle-config.js
-11. rename truffle-config.js.ex to truffle-config.js
+12. rename truffle-config.js.ex to truffle-config.js
+13. when you are ready to deploy to Ropsten test net, add the mnemonic key into .secret file

 ## Now the hard part